Texas Emerging Technology Fund: Fund Management

+The ETF is housed within the Economic Development and Tourism division of the Texas State Government.

 Debates and commentary about funding

 The internal rate of return (IRR) of the ETF s very low and comparable to investing in U.S. treasuries.
 Therefore, questions have arisen about the ETF's required rate of return and performance against benchmark.

 Under the U.S. Securities and Exchange Commission's Rule 501 Regulation D, TETF does not fall under any of the eight definitions of accredited investor, affecting TETF's participation in follow on offerings.

 An October 2010 article by the Dallas Morning News editorial board argued for fundamental reform in how the fund works.
 The board stated, "The way Texas doles out money... raises such serious questions about the role of political donations in the fund's operation that the governor and the Texas Legislature should revamp it."
 Although the board considered it "a valuable program", it remarked that "other states have tried to keep politicians at arm's length from the selection and funding process...
 Texas needs to do the same".

 In response to criticisms, Governor Perry has said that it "is a pretty rare occurrence" for him to know that political supporters have connections to firms that receive funding.
 One such rare occurrence was Convergen Life Sciences, now called Genprex.
 The CEO, David Nance, was a donor and his company received a $4.5 million ETF award.

 Many involved in the ETF process firmly believe the implications and criticisms of the press, most notably the Dallas Morning News, to be "inaccurate and ignoring the hundreds of individuals around the state that freely devote their time, energy and efforts to the process to ensure that Texas is pushing the technological envelope that will lead to scientific breakthroughs and a stronger economy."
 Despite criticism by the press, a majority of the ETF's 140 investments since 2005 are still operating as of February 2013.